The luxury Chinese consumer expects a fully integrated shopping experience. Photo: Luxury Conversation

-As an example, WeChat KOLs (key opinion leaders) such as Xiaoxiaobao Mama are making over £5 million (US$6.65 million) in monthly sales via their WeChat mini-programme – which is essentially a mini-app within WeChat that is easier and less costly to build than a stand-alone app.
+As an example, WeChat KOLs (key opinion leaders) such as Xiaoxiaobao Mama are making over £5 million (US$6.65 million) in monthly sales via their WeChat mini-program – which is essentially a mini-app within WeChat that is easier and less costly to build than a stand-alone app.

 Launched in December, the WeChat Brand Zone was taken up by Longchamp, Tiffany & Co, Cartier, Louis Vuitton, Michael Kors, Swarovski, Montblanc, Gucci, and Lancôme.
 The Brand Zone keeps a brand’s WeChat account (for content), online store and even CRM (customer relationship management) are held in the same place.
-The UX (user experience) is seamless, and brands can customise how they use the options available to them – meaning flexibility of presentation.
+The UX (user experience) is seamless, and brands can customize how they use the options available to them – meaning flexibility of presentation.
 Importantly, having everything held within their own WeChat zone means that the consumer can fully trust the authenticity of the product.

 3. Customer relationship

 … having a China-based team for full CRM via WeChat creates the personal touch that Chinese consumers love

 Air France’s WeChat account has a customer service chat function on WeChat, which can reply to customer queries in Chinese or English.
 Customers can use the service to perform tasks such as choosing seats, specifying baggage needs and canceling flights.
 Even for a brand still mainly outside China, having a China-based team for full CRM via WeChat creates a personal touch that Chinese consumers love.

 Via your WeChat account, you can let Chinese customers know where your stores are around the world and more